github/learn.github.com/pages/intro.markdown

 ### snapshots, not changesets

 Unlike most other VCSs, Git is snapshot based.
-That is, instead of thinking about and storing commit points as file based patches or deltas, it stores it as a simple snapshot of what your project looked like when you committed.
+That is, instead of thinking about and storing commit points as file based patches or changes, it stores it as a simple snapshot of what your project looked like when you committed.

 Commits, then, are simply objects that contain some metadata about the commit